A Complete Guide To The Jewish Ghetto Rome

 Visit the Jewish Museum of Rome

-Opened in 1960, the Jewish Museum of Rome offers an insight into Rome’s Jewish community, all the way from their ancient roots to the modern day.
-This is the perfect place to begin your journey around this historic neighborhood, as it offers up some important context to the district – not least its creation.
+Opened in 1960, the Jewish Museum of Rome offers an insight into Rome’s Jewish community, from its ancient roots to the modern day.
+It’s located in the basement of the Great Synagogue and is divided into seven rooms.

 Learn the history of Largo 16 Ottobre 1943

 This square is named after the raid by the Gestapo (Nazi secret police) on the Jewish Ghetto in Rome, which took place on the 16th October 1943.

 One sad story goes that the Jewish community would be spared if they gave the Nazis 50 kilograms of gold within 24 hours.
 Though they were able to come up with the correct amount, members of the Jewish community were nevertheless rounded up and sent to concentration camps.
 There’s a plaque commemorating the raid on the street.

 portico d'Ottavia